-To be awarded a Bachebr of Laws with Honours: Students who enrolled in the Bachelor of Laws prior to 31 Dec 2014 may apply to undertake the unit Advanced Legal Research Dissertation in their later years in this degree based on the aggregate of points attributed to the top two thirds of units so listed shall then be calculated and a grade point average determined.
+To be awarded a Bachebr of Laws with Honours: Students who enrolled in the Bachelor of Laws prior to 31 Dec 2014 may apply to undertake the unit Advanced Legal Research Dissertation in their later years in this degree based on the aggregate of points attributed to the top two thirds of units so listed shall then be cak ulated and a grade point average determined.
 Students will be further assessed on an outline of a proposed thesis topic and availability of a college based or college affiliated supervisor.
-Students will be awarded a Bachelor of Laws with Honours (Class H1, H2A, H2B or H3) based on their aggregate of points and overall mark in Advanced Legal Research Dissertation.
+Students will be awarded a Bachebr of Laws with Honours (Class H1, H2A, H2B or H3) based on their aggregate of points and overall mark in Advanced Legal Research Dissertation.
 To be awarded a Bachelor of Laws (Honours) (For students enrolled post 1 January 2015):Students in any Bachelor of Laws course may apply to transfer into any Bachelor of Laws (Honours) course if the selection criteria is met.

 BLB1101 Australian Legal System in Context 12

 BLB1102 Contracts 1 12

 BLB1114 Legal Research Methods 12

 BLB1115 Torts 12

 LLW1001 Criminal Law 12

 LLW1002 Criminal Investigation, Procedure and Sentencing 12

 LLW1003 Legal Writing and Drafting 12

 LLW1004 Legal Interpretation 12

 Year 2

 BLB2125 Real Property Law 12

-LLW2004 Corporations Law 12

-LLW2005 Constitutional Law 12

-LLW2008 Commercial Law 12

-12 credit points s of Law Elective studies

-36 credit points s of Arts Major studies 1

-Year 3

-LLW3000 Australian Administrative Law 12

-LLW3008 Equity and Trusts 12

-12 credit points s of Law Elective studies

-60 credit points s of Arts Major 1

-Year 4

-LLW3009 Lawyers' Ethics and Professional Responsibility 12

-LLW4000 Civil Procedure 12

-LLW4007 Evidence 12